SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 * Upgrade the solution
 * Liase with Dev Ops to undertake any work required on the build/release pipelines
 * Test thoroughly locally
-* Execute thorough regression testing
+* Ensure that the solution is thoroughly regression tested

 ### Framework replacements